Swami Kriyananda in his 2012 Easter message offered an inspiring challenge to us:

 “I shall drink the everlasting nectar of joy found in the fountain of meditation.”

-Finally, meditate on the poem below by Yogananda, “The Cup of Eternity” from his book, Songs of the Soul.
+Finally, meditate on the poem below by Yogananda, “The Cup of Eternity” from his book, Songs of the Soul, 1923 edition.
 The poem describes the true discovery of the Holy Grail.
 Since it is difficult to meditate on a text while reading it, a recording is included below.

 It will make us realize how our soul, “the traveler,” is endlessly seeking that Divine Cup.
 Finally, we find the cup but immediately realize that it is impossible to drink from it with mortal lips.
 Only “the wise” can realize its depth and attain everlasting Bliss in drinking the ambrosia from this cup.
 This is the wisdom we all seek.